tahershaker/Learning-Kubernetes/2. Kubernetes Cluster Architecture - Components & high-lelve Main Objects/README.md

 As explained, Kubernetes is a cluster and is used by several users and developer.
 To be able to isolate the interaction and the containerized workload running on top of the cluster for each user, developer, team, or group, Kubernetes uses the concept of `Namespace`.
 Namespace a logical concept and is responsible of isolating resources for each user, or group within a single kubernetes cluster.
 Any object that is created in a namespace will have no relation to another object created in a different namespace.
 Once the kubernetes cluster is deployed, there is a default namespace created by default and will hold any object created by default.
 Kubernetes Cluster admin can then create other namespaces and give access to these namespaces to different users and groups to be able to deploy containerized application while maintain the isolation between them.

-Referring to Kubernetes official documentation [_Referenced Below_], `Kubernetes Namespaces:`:
+> _Reference_
-> - In Kubernetes, namespaces provides a mechanism for isolating groups of resources within a single cluster.
+> - _In Kubernetes, namespaces provides a mechanism for isolating groups of resources within a single cluster.
 Names of resources need to be unique within a namespace, but not across namespaces.
-Namespace-based scoping is applicable only for namespaced objects (e.g. Deployments, Services, etc) and not for cluster-wide objects (e.g. StorageClass, Nodes, PersistentVolumes, etc).
+Namespace-based scoping is applicable only for namespaced objects (e.g. Deployments, Services, etc) and not for cluster-wide objects (e.g. StorageClass, Nodes, PersistentVolumes, etc)._<sup>Reference [4](#References)</sup>

 ---